-Devil's Third is an third-person action game, and the first game produced by former Ninja Gaiden and Dead or Alive lead Tomonobu Itagaki at his independent development house Valhalla Game Studios.
+Devil's Third is a third-person action game, and the first game produced by former Ninja Gaiden and Dead or Alive lead Tomonobu Itagaki at his independent development house Valhalla Game Studios.
 THQ initially signed on as the game's publisher, but in 2012 was forced to drop the game from their slate as part of their financial recovery efforts.
-At E3 2014 it was revealed that Devil's Third is now a Wii U exclusive published by Nintendo.
-The game releases on August 4 in Japan and August 28, 2015 in Europe with a US date being TBA.
+At E3 2014 it was revealed that Devil's Third is now a Wii U exclusive, published by Nintendo.
+The game was released on August 4, 2015, in Japan and August 28, 2015, in Europe with a North American release planned for December 11, 2015.

 The game's protagonist is Ivan, a Russian-accented man whose body is adorned in tattoos of Sanskrit characters.
 The tattoos tell an old Japanese ghost story of a monk that had his entire body covered in similar tattoos as a means to ward off ghosts, but because his ears were not adorned, the ghosts tore them off.

 The game's story is set in a world ravaged by conflict after Earth's entire power grid is destroyed by the Kessler Syndrome.
 The Kessler Syndrome is a theoretical event that, in summary, states that the density of objects in LEO (low Earth orbit) could become high enough that the collision of those objects could create a cascade, creating debris that would augment the chance of future collisions.
 In other words, when two objects such as satellites collide, the debris from these objects collide with other satellites, which in turn creates more debris, resulting in a chain reaction of destruction.

 It has also been hinted that there will be three factions in the game.